instructure/canvas-ios/README.md

 Carthage is used to checkout the source code of the EarlGrey 2 dependency.
 EG2 is included via source because Carthage doesn't support building static libraries.

 PSPDFKit is also installed via Carthage.
-Because this is a paid library, only an example `Cartfile` is provided in the repo.
-To build a distributable app, you will need to create a `Cartfile` with your PSPDFKit dependency.
+Because this is a paid library, only an example Cartfile is provided in the repo.
+To build a distributable app, you will need to set up `Cartfile` with your PSPDFKit dependency.
 See `Cartfile.example` and `Cartfile.resolved.example`.

 - `carthage update` Updates `Cartfile.resolved` with new dependencies
 - `carthage bootstrap` Fetches dependencies defined in `Cartfile.resolved`